induktio/thinker/Details.md

 Currently the features listed here may not be fully supported or may have issues while Thinker is enabled.
 The list may be subject to change in future releases.

 1. Network multiplayer TCP/IP and PBEM should be supported, however this receives less testing than the singleplayer configuration, so some issues might occur.
 In case of network problems, refer to other manuals on how to configure firewalls and open the necessary ports for multiplayer.
-2. Most notable limits in the game engine are 8 factions, 512 bases, and 2048 units.
+2. Most notable limits in the game engine are 8 factions (one for native life), 512 bases, 2048 units, and 64 prototypes for each faction.
 These limits were fixed in the game binary at compilation time and are not feasible to change without a full open source port.
 3. Faction selection dialog in the game setup is limited to showing only the first 24 factions even if installed factions in alphax.txt exceed this number.
 4. Some custom scenario rules in "Edit Scenario Rules" menus are not supported fully.
 This will not affect randomly generated maps.
 However these rules are supported: `No terraforming`, `No colony pods can be built`, `No secret projects can be built` and `No technological advances`.
 5. While `collateral_damage_value` is set to 0, the game might still display messages about collateral damage being inflicted on units on the stack, but none of them will actually take any damage.